cranjesh/images-test/TheSoldiersLegacyThorough.md

 Before dawn, a telegram sent by Holmes:
 "Key evidence found on the chest.
 Will disclose at 8 AM in the drawing room at Blackwood Manor.
 Urgent."

 The drawing room at Blackwood Manor had become a stage for the final act.
 Holmes had summoned all key players: Lady Blackwood, Katherine, William, Lieutenant Cartwright, Colonel Hawthorne, and Mr. Hanger.
 The morning light cast long shadows across their faces.
+The household had been eerily still that morning, the kind of silence that only precedes something inevitable.

 ![Chapter 10 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter10A.webp)